 The same principle of frequency can be applied to action planning off the back of your engagement survey.

-Many organizations use pulses to check in on action plans after their annual engagement survey because waiting another 8 months to find out whether your post-survey interventions have been effective is far too long.
+Many organisations use pulses to check in on action plans after their annual engagement survey because waiting another 8 months to find out whether your post-survey interventions have been effective is far too long.

 By checking in more frequently, you get a more detailed view of what’s working (or not!) so you can make changes quickly and make sure you’re spending your time and effort most efficiently – ultimately preventing problems from escalating and starting to impact things like engagement, productivity, and attrition.